 Example of IPv6 Address

-shown in the above IP address, in a /64 global unicast address the first four hextets are for the network portion of the address which is indicated in red, with the fourth hextets indicating the Subnet ID.
+shown in the above IP address, in a /64 global unicast address the first four hextets are for the network portion of the address which indicated with red color, with the fourth hextets indicating the Subnet ID.
 The remaining four hextets are for the Interface ID.